-Every social selling expert needs a good content schedule that they follow to ensure the right information is being posted on a consistent basis, with a proper timing and branding.
+Every social selling expert needs a good content schedule that they follow to ensure the right information is being posted on a consistent basis, with proper timing and branding.
 This way, prospects can get to know you and with time, feel comfortable with what is being promoted or sold.

 If you provide thoughtful comments and share valuable content, your outreach is likely to be reciprocated and that’s how you drive engagement.

 Don’t ignore the importance of researching your audience.
 The more you know, the better you’ll be at crafting effective social selling strategies in the future.

 Luckily, you will find out that many prospects are keen on sharing their wants, needs, goals, and challenges on their social media.
 For you as a salesperson, it is an opportunity to get to know them a bit in advance and personalize your interactions with them.